 © 2002-2011 IEEE.
 We report the full electromagnetic (EM) design and simulation method, and applied it to develop a 34-GHz high-temperature superconducting (HTS) microwave monolithic integrated circuit Josephson mixer.
 The mixer is modeled in EM simulation software, high-frequency simulation structural simulator, with the junction area modeled as an excitation port with frequency-dependent impedance.
 Impedance matching between the junction and RF/IF ports is then optimized accordingly.
 Module design is carried out for the optimized HTS Josephson mixer, and the cavity resonance issue is investigated and eliminated.
 The HTS mixer module was experimentally developed and measured to verify the simulation.
 The measured frequency response of the conversion gain agrees with the simulation results of combined RF and IF transmission loss.

-Gao, X, Zhang, T, Du, J & Guo, YJ 2018, 'Design, modelling and simulation of a monolithic high-T c superconducting terahertz mixer', Superconductor Science and Technology, vol. 31, no. 11.View/Download from: UTS OPUS or Publisher's site
+Du, J, Weily, AR, Gao, X, Zhang, T, Foley, CP & Guo, YJ 2017, 'HTS step-edge Josephson junction terahertz harmonic mixer', Superconductor Science and Technology, vol. 30, no. 2.View/Download from: Publisher's site

-Zhang, T, Pegrum, C, Du, J & Guo, YJ 2017, 'Simulation and measurement of a Ka-band HTS MMIC Josephson junction mixer', Superconductor Science and Technology, vol. 30, no. 1, pp. 1-8.View/Download from: UTS OPUS or Publisher's site
+Zhang, T, Pegrum, C, Du, J & Guo, YJ 2017, 'Simulation and measurement of a Ka-band HTS MMIC Josephson junction mixer', Superconductor Science and Technology, vol. 30, no. 1, pp. 1-8.View/Download from: Publisher's site

 © 2016 IOP Publishing Ltd. We report modeling and simulation results for a Ka band high-temperature superconducting (HTS) monolithic microwave integrated circuit (MMIC) Josephson junction mixer.
 A Verilog-A model of a Josephson junction is established and imported into the system simulator to realize a full HTS MMIC circuit simulation containing the HTS passive circuit models.
 Impedance matching optimization between the junction and passive devices is investigated.
 Junction DC I-V characteristics, current and local oscillator bias conditions and mixing performance are simulated and compared with the experimental results.
 Good agreement is obtained between the simulation and measurement results.